m-abdeltwab/decision_tree/ch_5_Devision_Tree_mindmap.md

 - Parametric model, such as a linear model, has a predetermined number of parameters, so its degree of freedom is limited, reducing the risk of overfitting (but increasing the risk of underfitting)

+**Note:** One of the many qualities of decision trees is that they require very little data preparation.
+In fact, they don’t require feature scaling or centering at all

 ## How decision tree algorithms work?

 1. **Starting at the Root**